iandennismiller/swandive/readme.md

 Swandive is built using Openswan, which implements the widely-adopted IPSec standard, meaning there are tons of VPN clients that are compatible with Swandive.
 IPSec/L2TP is supported natively by OS X, Windows, iOS, Android, routers, and other devices.
 It is possible to create multiple accounts to share a single Swandive server among friends.

 Whether you are accessing the Internet at a coffee shop, at work, or on the road...  whether it is a laptop, a smartphone, a server...  in all cases, if you do not trust the network you are using, then you should be encrypting your traffic.
-Swandive is the universal VPN solution.
+Swandive is the universal encrypted VPN.

 # requirements